Bigchef-dev/telegram-mcp-server/ARCHITECTURE.md

 ## Future Extension Guidelines

-### Adding New Use Cases
+### Adding New MCP Tools
-1. Create new use case class in `application/`
+1. Create new tool handler in `src/mcp/tools/newTool.handler.ts`
-2. Define required ports in `domain/ports.ts`
-3. Update composition root in `app.ts`
-4. Add corresponding MCP tools in `index.ts`
+2. Implement handler with parameter schema and execute method
+3. Add tool export to `src/mcp/tools/handlers.ts`
+4. Update `MCPServerFactory` to register the new tool
+5. Add tool capability to server configuration

 ### Extending Telegram Functionality
 1. Add new methods to `ITelegramClient` interface
 2. Implement in `TGService` class
 3. Add corresponding types in `types/telegram/`
+4. Create new tool handler for MCP exposure
-4. Update use cases to utilize new functionality
+5. Update use cases to utilize new functionality

 ### Adding Persistence
 1. Define repository interfaces in `domain/ports.ts`